OSGeo/PROJ/docs/source/resource_files.rst

 Other transformation grids
 -------------------------------------------------------------------------------

-Below is a given a list of grid resources for various countries which are not included in the grid distributions mentioned above.
+Below is a list of grid resources for various countries which are not included in the grid distributions mentioned above.

 Free grids
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Below is a list of grids distributed under a free and open license.
+The following is a list of grids distributed under a free and open license.

 Hungary
 ................................................................................